 The statute also has an exception if the conviction was for distribution of a small amount of marijuana or hashish.

-Contact a Mt.
-Olive NJ Expungement Attorney for a Free Consultation
+Contact a Mount Olive NJ Drug Charge Expungement Attorney for a Free Consultation

 If you are eligible based on the above requirements, you can file for an expungement to have a drug offense removed from your record.
-The experienced criminal defense attorneys at the Tormey Law Firm can help you get things sorted out.
+The experienced expungement attorneys at the Tormey Law Firm can help you get things sorted out.
 Contact us day or night at 866-949-6948, or use the online contact form to schedule a free, no-obligation consultation about your case.
 We are also happy to schedule an appointment with you at our offices in Morristown.